 - In case of any headache or dizziness, do not attempt immediately.

-- Do not force yourself.
-Especially if the physical body is not well or having some medical issues.
+- Do not force yourself, especially if the physical body is not well or has some medical issues.

 Best time to practice Ujjayi Pranayama

 - Brahma muhurta or before sunrise.
-This is an ideal time for practicing Yogic exercises.
+It is an ideal time for practising Yogic exercises.